gportay/cqfd6/README.md

 project for different architectures thanks to multi-platform images and emulation.

-cqfd6 is a fork of cqfd fixing several broken things in the upstream project.
+cqfd6 is a fork of cqfd fixing several broken things in the upstream project (hazardous .ini parser, no cleaning commands, inconsistant pulling behaviour, image naming, ambiguous `run` command and `custom_img_name` property...).
 It deprecates the former CLI to modernize it to something much simpler and much more common such as the CLI of `sudo`.

 # Using cqfd